Hersh3yy/imadethis-nodejs/README.md

 App users can log their entrees.
 An entree is their attempt at making a recipe.
 They can add their own personal note and an image of the result.

-Users (preferibly with a higher role) can make a new recipe when making an entree or can choose from a list of existing entrees.
+Chefs (preferibly with a higher role) can make a new recipe when making an entree or can choose from a list of existing entrees.

-This app will be used to learn the Google Cloud Platform and will eventually be hosted there.

 To run locally: